What is Ekadashi? – 24 Different types of Ekadashi names list

 24. Papmochani Ekadashi

 This sacred day falls on the 11th tithi of Krishna Paksha of Chaitra (March and April).
 It is the last day of all 24 Ekadashi and falls between Holi Festival and Chaitra Navami or Rama Navami.
-Papa means sins, and Mochani means liberation, so it is the auspicious day to get rid of all your sins and abstain from evil deeds.
+Papa means sins, and Mochani means liberation, so it is an auspicious day to get rid of all your sins and abstain from evil deeds.

-Some other famous Ekadashi is:
+Some other famous Ekadashi are:

 • Shukla Ekadashi: If the tenth day of the lunar month is incomplete at 1 hrs and 36 minutes before sunrise.